Sadma: Soundtrack

-The music was composed by Ilaiyaraaja, in his Bollywood debut, and the lyrics were penned by Gulzar.Ilaiyaraaja retained two of his compositions from the original Tamil version.
+The music was composed by Ilaiyaraaja, in his Bollywood debut, and the lyrics were penned by Gulzar.
+Ilaiyaraaja retained two of his compositions from the original Tamil version.
 The song "Vaanengum Thanga Vinmeengal" was tuned differently for the Hindi version as "Yeh Hawa Yeh Fiza".
 The song "Narikkathai" was replaced with the song "Ek Dafa Ek Jungle Tha" in the Hindi version.
-The cult song "Poongatru Puthithanathu" was replaced with slightly different "Ae Zindagi Gale Laga Le" which itself went on to become a cult song in Hindi after which it was used in 1984 Tamil movie Thambikku Entha Ooru sung by SPB.
+The song "Poongatru Puthithanathu" was replaced with a slightly different "Ae Zindagi Gale Laga Le", which itself was also used in the 1984 Tamil movie Thambikku Entha Ooru sung by SPB.
 "Ae Zindagi Gale Laga Le" was first remade for the film Prague (2013) by Atif Afzal.
 It was again remade for the film Dear Zindagi (2016) by Amit Trivedi.
 Music director A. R. Rahman worked as a keyboard player for this film.

 Release

 Sadma was released on 8 July 1983.
 In 2015, Sadma was screened at the Habitat Film Festival.